Tips for Using Google for Jobs

 If you are interested in a job, you can then view the job listing and apply for the job on a particular website.
 Google for Jobs will show you all of the job boards that have this listing (including the company website), so you can choose which job board or website to use to apply.
 This is useful if you already have an account on some job boards, but not others.

 You can also bookmark any job listing by clicking on the bookmark button alongside the posting.
 You can then access any bookmarked jobs by clicking on your "Saved Jobs" tab on Google.
-This bookmark feature is said to be ready by December 2017.

 You can also set up job alerts, and Google will let you know when a new job that matches your requirements is listed.